Stage design

 • Will the portfolio be returned by post at the end of the procedure?

-No, the portfolio can be taken away during the three-day examination or collected from the secretary's office at a later date: Mon-Fri 8.00-12.00 in the secretariat Paris Lodron Str.
-9, 2nd floor.
-Please ask for an appointment at the secretary's office: +43 676 88122 461 oder barbara.plamberger@moz.ac.at
+No, the portfolio can be taken away during the three-day examination or collected from the secretary's office at a later date.
+The secretary's office is located at Paris Lodron Str.
+9, 2nd floor and is open Mon-Fri 8.00-12.00.
+Please request an appointment by calling +43 676 88122 461 or emailing barbara.plamberger@moz.ac.at

 News